Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 Diaspora, beeing a rails application, by default runs in development mode.
 To gain performance, you might want to run in production mode instead.
 To do this:

 * Edit config/server.sh
 * Review config/environments/production.rb.
-The config.serve_static_assets ins known to cause troubles depending on what front-end server (nginx, apache, none) is used.
+The serve_static_assets setting is known to cause troubles depending on what front-end server (nginx, apache, none) is used.